wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

     - ActiveSync
       - Get-ActiveSyncVirtualDirectory -ADPropertiesOnly | Select Identity,InternalURL,ExternalURL | ft -wrap
       - Get-ActiveSyncVirtualDirectory -ADPropertiesOnly | Select Identity,\*Auth\* | fl
+    - PowerShell
+      - Get-PowerShellVirtualDirectory -ADPropertiesOnly | Select Identity,InternalURL,ExternalURL | ft -wrap
+      - Get-PowerShellVirtualDirectory -ADPropertiesOnly | Select Identity,\*Auth\* | fl
+      - Related error: Unlike other virtual directories, for the PowerShell one, it should remain configured with namespaces (URLs) that match the server's FQDN, which is the default setting.
+Otherwise, errors like below may be produced with remote administration utilities:
+        > Connecting to remote server mail.company.com failed with the following error message : WinRM cannot process the request.
+The following error occurred while using Kerberos authentication: Cannot find the computer mail.company.com.
+Verify that the computer exists on the network and that the name provided is spelled correctly.
+For more information, see the about_Remote_Troubleshooting Help topic.

 - SSL Certificates
   - For Exchange ActiveSync, Outlook Anywhere, Outlook Web App, etc.
   - Requirements